sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

 ## Configuring the request validation middleware

-The request validation middleware does not require configuration when working with Tyk OAS APIs.
-If it is [enabled](#enabling-the-request-validation-middleware) for an endpoint, then the middleware will automatically validate requests made to that endpoint against the schema defined in the API definition.
-The default response, if validation fails, is for Tyk Gateway to reject the request with an `HTTP 422 Unprocessable Entity` response.
-If you want to return a different HTTP status code, this can be set when enabling the middleware.
+When working with Tyk OAS APIs, the request validation middleware automatically determines the validation rules based on the API schema.
+The only configurable option for the middleware is to set the desired HTTP status code that will be returned if a request fails validation.
+The default response will be `HTTP 422 Unprocessable Entity` unless otherwise configured.

 ## Enabling the request validation middleware

+If the middleware is enabled for an endpoint, then Tyk will automatically validate requests made to that endpoint against the schema defined in the API definition.

 When you create a Tyk OAS API by importing your OpenAPI description, you can instruct Tyk to enable request validation [automatically](#automatically-enabling-the-request-validation-middleware) for all endpoints with defined schemas.

 If you are creating your API without import, or if you only want to enable request validation for some endpoints, you can [manually enable](#manually-enabling-the-request-validation-middleware) the middleware in the Tyk OAS API definition.

 ### Automatically enabling the request validation middleware